hypersign-protocol/hid-node/docs/ssi/cred-ops.md

 ## Supported VC Statuses

-Following are the VC statuses supported by `hid-node`:
+Following are the VC statuses supported by `vid-node`:

 - **Live**
 - **Suspended**